 February 16 – 29, 2020

 Ten individuals have the opportunity of a lifetime to experience Tanzania and summit Africa’s tallest mountain – Mt.
 Kilimanjaro.
-In return, we’re asking each person to raise a minimum of $5K but are challenging you to raise $10K for the experience.
-From that amount, we will be able to put $7,500 from each climber directly to H2O for Life, while the remaining $2,500 will cover all in-country expenses excluding your airfare.
+In return, we’re asking each person to raise a minimum of $5K but are challenging you to raise $10K for the experience. $2,500 will cover all in-country expenses excluding your airfare, with the remainder supporting H2O for Life.

 If you would like to speak with someone directly about this opportunity, please contact Kate Booth by emailing firstname.lastname@example.org.